nevdelap/ned/README.md

 Usage: ned [OPTION]... [-p] <PATTERN> [FILE]...

 ned is a bit like grep and a bit like sed, but not really.
-FILEs are ascii or UTF-8 text files.
+FILEs are ASCII or UTF-8 text files.

 For regex syntax see: http://rust-lang-nursery.github.io/regex/regex/#syntax

 Options:
     -p, --pattern PATTERN
-                        specify pattern, if the option isn't used the pattern must precede the files, the option allows the pattern to be put after the files for more convenient editing -r, --replace REPLACEMENT
+                        specify pattern. if the option isn't used the pattern must precede the files. the option allows the pattern to be put after the files for more convenient editing -r, --replace REPLACEMENT
                         replace matches, may include named groups. replaces